ElektroStudios/MouseLock-GUI-A-mouse-locker/README.md

 You may find different needs to lock the mouse.

-This is a very old project, with ugly source-code, and probably I will not renew it.
+This is an old project, with ugly source-code, and probably I will not rewrite it with good and modern habbits.

 ## 👌 Features